MasamioNakada/wikiframe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This package scan all the .csv files in a folder a convert into a dataframe, It is accept different csv delimiter and encodings.
-Also if you want to add transform functions, you can add it.
+WikiFrame scan all the .csv files in a folder and convert into a diccionary of dataframe, This package accept different csv delimiter and encodings.
+Also if you want to add transform dataframe-functions, you can add it!.

 <p align="right">(<a href="#top">back to top</a>)</p>